developer

 Disable User Data to prevent changes

-If plenigo is not your SSO, customers should change their user data as there are e-mail address, password or 2-factor settings directly in your SSO.
+If Frisbii Media is not your SSO, customers should change their user data as there are e-mail address, password or 2-factor settings directly in your SSO.
 In this case you can disable or hide managing user data in self service.
 You simply have to enhance the configuration a bit:

 {